mrrogercampbell/microsoft-codecamp-lecture-notes/unit-1/chapter-5-making-decisions-with-conditionals.md

 1. First, student will need to complete (In this order):
    1. [Exercises: Booleans and Conditionals](https://education.launchcode.org/intro-to-programming-csharp/chapters/booleans-and-conditionals/exercises.html)
    2. [Studio: Goal Setting and Getting into the Right Mindset](https://education.launchcode.org/intro-to-programming-csharp/chapters/booleans-and-conditionals/studio.html) - `this is optional`
-2. Then students should read [6.
-Error and Debugging](https://education.launchcode.org/intro-to-programming-csharp/chapters/errors-and-debugging/index.html)
+2. Then students should read [Chapter 6: Error and Debugging](https://education.launchcode.org/intro-to-programming-csharp/chapters/errors-and-debugging/index.html)
 3. Then students will sit for [Chapter 6 Lecture](./chapter-6-errors-and-debugging.md)